udayraj-rgb/OSS-PROJECT_24BCE11159/README.md

 - License: GPL v2
 - Made by Linus Torvalds in 2005

-I have selected Git since I already use it in my life and I wanted to learn more about it, not only the syntax but also the origin and the way it functions as it does.
+I chose Git because it’s something I already use regularly in my workflow, and I wanted to go beyond just memorizing commands.
+I was genuinely curious about how it all started, why it was created by Linus Torvalds in 2005, and what makes it work so efficiently behind the scenes.
+Exploring Git from this deeper perspective helped me appreciate not just its functionality, but also the design decisions and ideas that make it such a powerful version control system today.

 ---